Mind Switches in Futurama and Stargate: Proof of Theorem 3.1

-If $B$ contains another singleton $b' \notin S(c)$, then repeat this procedure with an element $c' \in V(G)$ that is paired with $b'$.
-Note that $S(c')$ is disjoint from $S(c)$, since an element common to both sets would have to occur at least twice as an entry in $Q$.
-Repeat the procedure again and again until all the singletons in $B$ have been exhausted.
-The non-singletons in $B$ each fill at least two slots in $Q$.
-We've thus produced a set $E = B \cup \{c, c', \dots\}\subset V(G)$, disjoint from $V(H)$, whose elements fill at least $2|E|$ slots in $Q$.
-Since $|E| \ge \beta$, we have the desired bound
+If $Z$ contains another singleton $b_1' \notin S(g)$, then repeat this procedure with an element $g' \in V(G)$ that is paired with $b_1'$.
+Clearly $g' \neq g$.
+Note that $S(g')$ is disjoint from $S(g)$, since an element common to both sets would have to occur at least twice as an entry in $Q$.
+Thus $U(g')$ is disjoint from $U(g)$.
+Repeat the procedure again and again until all the singletons in $Z$ have been exhausted.

+Let $Z^*$ denote the set of all non-singletons in $Z$ which are not in the set $\{g, g', \dots\}$.
+The elements of $Z^*$ fill at least $2|Z^*|$ slots in $Q$.
+Define $E$ to be the disjoint union

+In our example, $E=Z$ (but $E$ would strictly contain $Z$ in an example where the set $\{g, g', \dots\}$ contained an element outside of $\sigma$).
+The set $E$ in \eqref{E} satisfies the required conditions, since